IUPAC/WFChemCookbook/_sources/standards/std_unique_identifiers.md

 studied, what you have used to do the research, and the type(s) of data you have collected.
 Here we discuss many of the (standard) unique identifier systems that chemistry researcher might need to use, and look at what’s coming.

-## Why are unique identifiers important?
+## Why are Unique Identifiers Important?
 Have you ever done a search for information about a specific chemical only to have to try multiple searches on (probably Google)?
 That’s because different scientists have tended to name compounds differently for ease of reference, as a trade name, because their language is not English, or because there are different ways to name compounds based on